vikramnitin9/tackle-data-gravity-insights/README.md

 This is the source code repo for [CARGO]() (accepted in ASE 2022).

-*Note: CARGO is to be made available as part of RedHat Konveyor's [Data Gravity Insights](https://github.com/konveyor/tackle-data-gravity-insights) project.
-This repository is for ASE 2022 artifact evaluation only.*
+*Note: CARGO is to eventually be made available as part of RedHat Konveyor's [Data Gravity Insights](https://github.com/konveyor/tackle-data-gravity-insights) project.
+But this particular repository is for ASE 2022 artifact evaluation only.*

 ## CARGO: AI-Guided Dependency Analysis for Migrating Monolithic Applications to Microservices Architecture